Ivory Coast heavyweights meet in bid for reconciliation | DW | 26.07.2021

 Publicly, both leaders have sought to project an image of peace and reconciliation.

-Ouattara publicly welcomed Gbagbo's return, using the Muslim festival of Eid al-Adha to appeal for national healing, saying "May the steps that have been taken for social cohesion, for reconciliation, continue to be made.
-May Ivory Coast continue to live in peace."
+Ouattara publicly welcomed Gbagbo's recent return, using the Muslim festival of Eid al-Adha to appeal for national healing.
+"May the steps that have been taken for social cohesion, for reconciliation, continue to be made.
+May Ivory Coast continue to live in peace," he said last week.

 Gbagbo's spokesperson said the two rivals have been "in touch" via phone since early July.
-However, Ouattara and Gbagbo's last public coming together was during the disputed 2010 Ivory Coast presidential elections.
+Tuesday's meeting will be the first between the two men since during the disputed 2010 Ivory Coast presidential election.

 When Ivory Coast's Independent Election Commission declared that Ouattara had defeated Gbagbo in the UN-recognized election, the country was plunged into disarray.
 Mistrust between northern, Ouattara-supporting communities and southern, Gbagbo-allied communities deepened.